Shayan-Sen/ShayanSchool/README.md

    ```

 ### 4. Update the `application.properties` File
-If you wish to use a different password, database name, or other PostgreSQL settings, ensure you update the corresponding values in the `application.properties` file of the backend application.
+If you wish to use a different password, database name, or other PostgreSQL settings, ensure you update the corresponding values in the `application.properties` file of the backend application located at `src/main/resources/application.properties`.
 Look for lines such as:

 ```properties
 spring.datasource.url=jdbc:postgresql://localhost:5432/practice